jxskiss/mcli/README.md

 `Parse` returns a `*flag.FlagSet` if success, all defined flags are available with the flag set, including both short and long names.

-Note that there is a little difference with flag package, while the flag package requires command line flags must present before arguments, and arguments can be accessed using flag.Arg(i), this library doesn't require that, the order that user pass flags and arguments doesn't matter.
+Note that the package `flag` requires command line flags must present before arguments, this package does not have this requirement.
-Arguments should be defined in the struct given to Parse, command line arguments will be set to the struct.
-As a bonus, you can use slice and map arguments, it just works.
+Positional arguments can present either before flags or after flags, even both before and after flags, in which case, the args will be reordered and all arguments can be accessed by calling flagSet.Args() and flagSet.Arg(i).

-When command line arguments are given before flags, calling FlagSet.Arg(i) won't get the expected arguments.
+If there is slice or map arguments, it will match all following arguments.

 ## Changelog